c3will compile the exact same programs as

 class can surround the statement code with suitable prolog and epilog

-do this is to have the Stmt class gen method take a Hashtable
+You could have the Stmt class gen method take a HashSet<Register>

 saving/restoring for its sake.
 Then the prolog and epilog can be

-produced by iterating through the contents of that table.
+produced by iterating through the contents of that set.

-The gen method of the AssignStmt and PrintIntStmt classes will need to in turn call upon an Expr class gen method to generate code for the expression.
+The gen method of the AssignStmt and PrintIntStmt classes will need to in turn call upon a gen method declared in the Expr class to generate code for the expression.
+The Expr class presumably just has an abstract method declaration; the actual implementation, specifying how the expression's code is generated, would be in the appropriate subclass of Expr.
 In order to achieve targeting, this Expr class gen method should take a destination argument.
 However, because of nested subexpressions, not all expressions will have a particular target destination.
 One reasonable solution is to always pass in an instance of a RegisterDestination class, which is a container that can hold a Register (when targeting is desired) or null (when not).
 If the RegisterDestination object holds null, then the Expr is responsible for choosing a suitable destination register on its own, and then storing it into the RegisterDestination holder.
 That way the caller gets not only the assembly language code (as the String returned by the gen method) but also the destination register used by that code, as the new contents of the RegisterDestination.